-If you are like me, you’ve probably follow The Next Web religiously.
+If you are like me, you’ve probably followed The Next Web religiously.
 The site covers pretty much anything that comes out of the Internet and technology.
 There is a lot of content about how technology interacts with the world as we know it.
-They discuss money, insights into the tech world and a lot of cool stuff.
+They discuss money, insights into the tech world, and a whole lot of other cool stuff.

-The website is what you might expect from a typical tech website, a lot of images with the articles displayed in a grid essentially.
-The primary menu is sticky and always stays on the screen which is a nice touch for a website that generates an enormous amount of content on a daily basis as it aids navigation.
+The website is what you might expect from a typical tech website: a lot of images with the articles displayed in a grid.
+The primary menu is sticky and always stays on the screen.
+This is a nice touch for a website that generates an enormous amount of content on a daily basis.

-A very purposeful website created to bring breaking news and insightful articles from the world of business.
+A very purposeful website was created to bring breaking news and insightful articles from the business world.

-One of my favorite websites, an absolutely great read for any freelance writer or internet marketer.
+One of my favorite websites, an great read for any freelance writer or Internet marketer.
 The website has a blog, podcast content, ebooks and an incredibly popular job board.

 Smithsonian National Museum Of African Art

-All sorts of content can be found on this website including a ton of amazing images, lot of information about events and educational programs.
-While the website might not fall into the category of being a corporate website, it certainly has a regal definition tempered by flair and style that you might find in a website that covers popular social culture.
+You can find all sorts of content on this website, including a ton of amazing images and information about events and educational programs.
+While the website might not fall into the corporate website category, it certainly has a regal definition tempered by flair and style that you might find in a website that covers popular social culture.

-I certainly wouldn’t have imagined a website for a museum using WordPress, so I was pleasantly surprised when I stumbled on to the existence of this particular website.
+I certainly wouldn’t have imagined a website for a museum using WordPress.
+So, I was pleasantly surprised when I stumbled upon the existence of this particular website.

 Yet another social and cultural icon of our times, a website completely dedicated to the artist Beyonce.
-The website has a lot of work from her photography catalogs, big bold large images cover the landing page of the site.
-The side menu employed is rather large when invoked.
-Overall pretty awesome site for a great artist.
+The website has a lot of work from her photography catalogs.
+Furthermore, big bold large images cover the landing page of the site.
+Also, the side menu is rather large when invoked.
+Overall, it is a pretty awesome site for a great artist.

-If you were ever asked to pick an athlete who’s performance is beyond compare in his or her field, Bolt would certainly be among the contenders.
-The Jamaican sprinter’s website is dedicated to his athletic achievements and contains a lot of images.
-It boasts a full screen slider followed by a news stream reporting his most recent of sporting feats and his other adventures.
+If you were ever asked to pick an athlete whose performance is beyond comparison in their field, Bolt would certainly be among the contenders.
+The Jamaican sprinter’s website is dedicated to his athletic achievements and contains many images.
+It boasts a full screen slider followed by a news stream, reporting his most recent sporting feats and his other adventures.

 Invisible Children is a great website albeit about a sad topic.
 The website is the front for an NGO that fights for the rights of children who have been entrenched in the LRA and abducted for the purpose of serving as child soldiers.